lorezyra/lorezyra/README.md

   * Privacy, accessibility, and performance as core pillars (GDPR-compliant, noscript-friendly, <1500ms load targets)
   * AWS-based architecture: S3, CloudFront, Lambda, DynamoDB, SES, and Route53
   * Tooling for YouTube and WordPress migration, AI-assisted markdown conversion, and custom tag ecosystem

-* **Zyra.Tech**
-  Founder and lead architect of a cloud consultancy and solutions studio focused on:

-  * Multi-brand AWS Organizations setup and governance
-  * Secure, repeatable brand launches and full lifecycle automation
-  * Development of internal tooling for SSO, domain cutover, and resource provisioning
-  * Emphasis on efficiency, modularity, and compliance for solopreneurs and small teams

 ### 🛠️ Core Competencies